 San Diego is also home to so many amazing attractions (and we’ll be getting to those in just a moment, we promise!) but there’s also a few things off the beaten path that you don’t want to miss out on.
 You can check out the San Diego SEAL duck tours (500 Kettner Blvd.) to enjoy your San Diego vacation by both land and sea.
 Or, if you’re a history buff, you really don’t want to skip seeing the USS Midway (910 N Harbor Dr.), a retired aircraft carrier.
 And since you’re already taking in the historic sights here, why not mosey on over to Old Town San Diego State Historic Park (910 N Harbor Dr.) to take in the rich history?

 A San Diego vacation just wouldn’t be complete if you didn’t carve out a little bit of time on your schedule for some of our bigger attractions.
 People come from across the globe to see them, and for good reason.
 Where else are you going to be able to admire these exotic, regal animals outside of their natural habitat?
-Well, if you love animals as much as we do, then you need to make sure you budget a day for the San Diego Zoo (2920 Zoo Dr.).
+Well, if you love animals as much as we do, then you need to make sure you budget a day to visit the San Diego Zoo (2920 Zoo Dr.).
 Here you’ll not only see bonobos, leopards, and rhinos, but you’ll also learn about the conservation efforts underway to keep them from going extinct, as well.

 This zoo happens to be tucked away at Balboa Park, so if you’re going to be in the neighborhood, you definitely want to take some time to explore this 1,200-acre urban park.
-It not only has tons of natural beauty to behold (such as the Japanese Friends Gardens), but you can also take in Chicano history (at the Centro Cultural de la Raza), and even catch yourself taking in the various museums (the Air & Space Museum and the San Diego Art Institute come to mind, but you have a whopping seventeen to choose from overall!).
+It not only has tons of natural beauty to behold (such as the Japanese Friends Gardens), but you can also take in Chicano history (at the Centro Cultural de la Raza), and even catch yourself taking in the various museums and art galleries (the Air & Space Museum and the San Diego Art Institute come to mind, but you have a whopping seventeen to choose from overall!).

 If the San Diego Zoo doesn’t scratch that itch to see majestic animals, then you may want to hit up SeaWorld (500 Sea World Dr.) to admire the dolphins, orcas, and penguins and hear about their rescue efforts.
 The San Diego Zoo Safari Park (15500 San Pasqual Valley Rd.) is also a must-see, and you seriously cannot skip a wildlife safari while there.
 For all of the genuine animal lovers out there, this will definitely fulfill all of your dreams of frolicking among the wild beasts of the world, right here in San Diego.